amylour/FreeFido_v2/TESTING.md

 ### Testing User Stories

 User Stories are documented in the FreeFido [GitHub Projects Board](https://github.com/users/amylour/projects/4).
 User Stories are numbered, with Acceptance Criteria and Tasks detailed within.
-Testing was carried out on Dev Tools for desktop/tablet/mobile, by creating 2 accounts for test users: FidoTest1 and FidoTest2, and following through by ensuring that the Acceptance Criteria were met.
+Testing was carried out on Dev Tools for desktop/tablet/mobile, by creating multiple accounts for test users: FidoTest1, FidoTest2, FidoTest3 etc and following through by ensuring that the Acceptance Criteria were met.
 All features were tested to ensure that they provided the user with the expected output and action.

 | User Story                 | Acceptance Criteria Met?  | Tested | Response     | Pass/Fail | Fix     |